koobedoc/watchio/docs/mkdocs/index.md

 # Watchio

 !!! warning
-    Not yet released
+    Not developed or released.
+No commitment to complete :)

 This package provides utilities to watch for IO activities of Unix processes.
-Application can use it to reduce the frequency of website database updates.
+Applications can use it to reduce the updating website static pages.

+An example use case is a microserver that displays a list of recently modified files that have not been checked into a revision control system.
+A sensible implementation will be to update static pages when people are viewing the results.
+The `watchio` module helps to implement the viewing part when the creation process involves a separate program.

 ## Installation